skulkarni3/wids-usf-beacon/README.md

 | Name 3       | Final modeling, evaluation, GitHub setup     |
 | Name 4       | Slides, results summary, presentation prep   |

-> All members are expected to contribute.
+> All members are expected to contribute, this is an example of how to split the work load.

 ---